juhele/opengeodata/README.md

 - DEMO ground radiation monitoring data from Mob-DOSE detector - data were measured using the Mob-DOSE (also called PDOSE-3) portable device, with native output in PEI format defined by Pico Envirotec, the radiation data are real but the location and time/date parameters were changed

+- GIS supporting layers - various sources of geographic data for easy use in GIS - primarily targeted at QGIS

 - uranium mines and deposits

 - world nuclear power reactors